Autobat/WebsiteScaffold/README.md

-# autobat-lab-site-template
+# autobat-payload-nextjs-static-rendering-template

-This is a simplified, open-source version of the PayloadCMS + Next.js frontend that powers [autobat.com.au](https://autobat.com.au).
+This simplified, open-source version of the PayloadCMS + Next.js frontend powers [autobat.com.au](https://autobat.com.au).

 The live site showcases how I’ve built a secure, scalable lab environment on AWS for learning, experimentation, and real-world workloads.
 This repo strips out the personal and proprietary bits to provide a clean foundation others can build on.